How do we understand Model-Based Business Engineering? The document formulates some basic positions for further discussion.

 We think about the visual standard notations of the Object Management Group (OMG) as Business Process Model and Notation (BPMN) or Decision Model and Notation (DMN) first when talking about formal models.
 Visual notations are the preferred form today.
 Many tools support the OMG notations.

-The advantage of formal model standards is that they not only define a notation but also a standardized exchange format.
-These exchange formats allow the transfer of models between different modeling tools but also between the modelling environment and other environments, e.g. for simulation or for reporting and evaluation.
+The advantage of formal model standards is that they define not only a notation but also a standardized exchange format.
+These exchange formats allow the transfer of models between different modeling tools but also between the modeling environment and other environments, e.g., for simulation or reporting and evaluation.

 2.3.2 Informal Presentations

 Language offers a large degree of freedom to formulate.
-To avoid ambiguity and misunderstanding regulated language specification is used.
-We specify which content should be included, we give guidelines how to formulate and present information.
-E.g. we specify a table format and ask for specific information.
+To avoid ambiguity and misunderstanding, regulated language specification is used.
+We specify which content should be included.
+We give guidelines on how to formulate and present information.
+E.g., we specify a table format and ask for specific information.
 We came full circle: Combine proven presentations with new concepts.

 Some content is presented textual only.
 An example is RueSpeak™ by Ron Ross – an approach to present business rules in natural language.